 - Toll Road 123 km | 1 hr 45 minutes

 - Toll Road 186 km | 2 hours 30 minutes

 Parking at Chiquila Holbox Ferry

-Don’t leave anything in your car, take all valuables and leave items you’re not taking with you in the trunk.
-We only took what we needed to Holbox and locked another suitcase in the trunk and had no issues.
+Don’t leave anything in your car.
+Take all valuables and leave items you’re not taking with you in the trunk.
+We only took what we needed to Holbox, locked another suitcase in the trunk, and had no issues.

-There are buses to Holbox (Chiquila pier) from Cancun, Playa del Carmen, Tulum, Merida, etc. Click here for the ADO bus schedule to Isla Holbox and to book tickets online.
-Prices are often cheaper on their app then when booking in person.
+There are buses to Holbox (Chiquila pier) from Cancun, Playa del Carmen, Tulum, Merida, etc. Click here for the ADO bus schedule to Holbox and to book tickets online.
+Prices are often cheaper on their app than when booking in person.

 Traveling to Isla Holbox by Shared Shuttle Bus

 Our least favorite way of traveling is by a shared shuttle bus.
 No one likes waiting for all passengers to arrive or going from hotel to hotel to pick up more guests…